“There are only three great cities in the U.S.: New York, San Francisco and New Orleans. Everything else is Cleveland.”

 There are several Cajun restaurants in Kansas City, and we have New Orleans to thank for that.
 It is the birthplace of a unique cooking style.
 For many, Cajun food in Kansas City still flies under the radar of more popular cuisines.
-In spite of that, KC’s Cajun restaurants are worth experiencing.
+In spite of that, Cajun seafood restaurants in Kansas City are worth experiencing.
 This guide to Cajun dining in Kansas City will get you where you need to go.

 Who are Cajuns?
 There isn’t a nation with that name.
 We know they are in New Orleans, but who exactly are they?

 “Cajuns” was the name given to French colonists when North America was being settled.
 Specifically, these colonists were showing up in Canada.
 However, they were dispersed as the British took control of the area.
 Many found a home in another French bastion of the New World: Louisiana.
 This group developed a unique and specific lifestyle in the swamps of the south, and is one of the most important demographics in the formation of the New Orleans we know today.

 Along with a healthy appetite for parties, one of the primary contributions of Cajun culture to New Orleans and America is their distinct style of cooking.
 The meals you’ll find at Cajun restaurants in Kansas City are built on the foundation of French culinary techniques with an added twist of Southern home cooking.